-By virtue of the broad range of loading rates covered here, the combined dynamic force spectrum contains more information on the free-energy landscape of unbinding than has been accessible before.
-As detailed below, all three possible explanations (i-iii) seem to contribute to the shape of the energy landscape.
-In particular, single-barrier models did not describe the entire dynamic force spectrum satisfactorily, supporting the presence of a more complex energy landscape with multiple barriers (14, 15, 34, 36, 37) (SI Appendix, Fig. S7).
-To avoid approximations inherent to analytic theories, we instead performed Brownian dynamics simulations using a more complex energy landscape with two barriers and varied the shape and height of these barriers (Fig. 2, Inset; see also SI Appendix) until the best agreement with the dynamic force spectrum (blue line in Fig. 2) was obtained.
-Importantly, this free-energy landscape explains both experiment and simulation over the whole 11 decades of loading rates.
-The energy landscape has a first (inner) ~17 k_BT barrier at 0.19 nm, which determines the force spectrum slope at loading rates faster than 10^6 pN/s, and a second ~21 k_BT unbinding barrier further out at 0.44 nm (Fig. 2, Inset, blue line).
+By virtue of the broad range of loading rates covered here, the combined dynamic force spectrum contains more information on the free energy landscape of unbinding than has been accessible before.
+As detailed below, all three possible explanations (a-c) seem to contribute to the shape of the energy landscape.
+In particular, single barrier models did not describe the entire dynamic force spectrum satisfactorily, supporting the presence of a more complex energy landscape with multiple barriers (14, 15, 34, 36, 37) (SI Fig. S7).
+To avoid approximations inherent to analytic theories, we instead performed Brownian dynamics simulations using a more complex energy landscape with two barriers and varied the shape and height of these barriers (inset in Fig. 2, see also SI) until the best agreement with the dynamic force spectrum (blue line in Fig. 2) was obtained.
+Importantly, this free energy landscape explains both experiment and simulation over the whole 11 decades of loading rates.
+The energy landscape has a first (inner) ~17 k_BT barrier at 0.19 nm, which determines the force spectrum slope at loading rates faster than 10^6 pN/s. and a second ~21 k_BT unbinding barrier further out at 0.44 nm (Fig. 2 inset, blue line).
 The longer rupture length of the second barrier, which becomes rate-limiting only at lower unbinding rates, gives rise to the shallower slope at loading rates below 106 pN/s.
-We note that the MD simulations suggest intermediate states (i.e., a well between these two barriers, sketched as a dashed blue line in the inset), which, however, cannot be extracted (or ruled out) by analyzing the force spectrum alone (33).
-Also, a third unbinding barrier further out at distances larger than 0.44 nm (indicated by the dashed red line in the inset) is seen in our experimental force curves and MD simulations and will be discussed below.
-However, in the force spectrum this barrier would only become kinetically dominant at lower loading rates than probed in our HS-FS experiments and is therefore not seen.
+We note that the MD simulations suggest intermediate states (i.e., a well between these two barriers, sketched as a dashed blue line in the inset), which however cannot be extracted (nor ruled out) by analysing the force spectrum alone (33).
+Also, a third unbinding barrier further out at distances larger than 0.44 nm (indicated by the dashed red line in the inset) is seen in our experimental force curves and MD simulations, and will be discussed below.
+However, in the force spectrum this barrier would only become kinetically dominant at lower loading rates than probed our HS-FS experiments and is therefore not seen.

-According to the Bell-Evans theory, one would expect two distinct slopes in the force spectrum, corresponding to the two kinetically relevant unbinding barriers (13).
-In our dynamic force spectrum, we observe, however, a rather continuous slope increase up to 1011 pN/s attributed to a force-induced shortening of the rupture length of these two barriers, as predicted by theories that take the shape of the barriers into account (14, 36).
-Finally, the slight deviation of the Brownian dynamics (BD) curve at very fast loading rates >1011 pN/s may indicate a transition from a diffusion-dominated (Bell-Evans regime) to a deterministic regime (15, 34).
-For SA-b, this critical loading rate $(F_c >> F_c Dx{\beta}^{-2}) \sim 10^{11}$ pN/s (or ~1010 nm/s) is orders of magnitude faster than that observed in previous HS-FS experiments of titin unfolding ($\sim 10^7$ pN/nm, $\sim 10^6$ nm/s) (24).
+According to the Bell-Evans theory, one would expect two distinct slopes in the force spectrum, corresponding to the two kinetically relevant unbinding barriers(13).
+In our dynamic force spectrum, we observe however a rather continuous slope increase up to 10^{11} pN/s attributed to a force-induced shortening of the rupture length of these two barriers, as predicted by theories that take the shape of the barriers into account (14, 36).
+Finally, the slight deviation of the BD curve at very fast loading rates >1011 pN/s may indicate a transition from a diffusion-dominated (Bell-Evans regime) to a deterministic regime (15, 34).
+For SA-b, this critical loading rate ($\dot{F}c > F_c D x\beta^{-2}$) ~1011 pN/s (or ~1010 nm/s) is orders of magnitude faster than that observed in previous HS-FS experiments of titin unfolding (~107 pN/nm, ~106 nm/s) (24).
 This was expected since the transition is supposed to emerge when the pulling rate is faster than the intrinsic time required for the complex to explore its energy landscape.
-This intrinsic time was $(x{\beta}^2/D) \sim 0.2$ ms for titin I91 but much shorter (~1 ns) for SA/b, which is reasonable given the less pronounced structural changes of the b molecule compared with partial titin domain unfolding.
+This intrinsic time was (x_β^2/D) ~0.2 ms for titin 191, but much shorter (~1 ns) for SA/b, which is reasonable given the less pronounced structural changes of the biotin molecule compared to partial titin domain unfolding.